 Quality glass is crucial for capturing great images with your DSLR camera.
 The best DSLR lenses are hard to find in a sea of options, but in this article, we’ve put together a list of some of our favorite picks for starting your lens collection.
-Since we are not keeping the list specific to unique brands, we have chosen lenses that are available in multiple mount options, or that can be found in similar iterations across the board.
+Since we are not keeping the list specific to unique brands, we have chosen lenses available in multiple mount options, or that can be found in similar iterations across the board.

 The best DSLR lenses: